Verse

 ESV "Be still, and know that I am God.
 I will be exalted among the nations, I will be exalted in the earth!"

-NIV He says, 'Be still, and know that I am God; I will be exalted among the nations, I will be exalted in the earth.'
+NIV He says, "Be still, and know that I am God; I will be exalted among the nations, I will be exalted in the earth."

 NASB 'Stop striving and know that I am God; I will be exalted among the nations, I will be exalted on the earth.'

-CSB "Stop fighting, and know that I am God, exalted among the nations, exalted on the earth."
+CSB "Stop your fighting, and know that I am God, exalted among the nations, exalted on the earth."

 NLT 'Be still, and know that I am God!
 I will be honored by every nation.
 I will be honored throughout the world.'